-You might feel really passionate about a certain type of location or setting or just be spell bound at the vast amount of things you can shoot.
+You might feel really passionate about a certain type of location or setting or just be spell bound at the vast number of things you can shoot.

-To begin with we would suggest going on a location scout.
-You don’t need to be a fully fledged brownie scout to do this either.
+To begin with we would suggest going on a photography location scout.
+You don’t need to be a fully-fledged brownie scout to do this either.
 For the day you’re going to put yourself in Dora’s shoes, grab your camera and your friend and simply go exploring.

 It’s like a first date; if you aren’t feeling it or the vibe isn’t right, get up and go.
 You haven’t made a commitment to that location after all!

-Shooting a location for the first time can be really exciting, you’re probably thinking “where can I go that’s quirky and exciting?”.
+Shooting on location as a photographer for the first time can be really exciting, you’re probably thinking “where can I go that’s quirky and exciting?”.

 Using this type of location adds grit to your photo.
 There are endless possibilities, with an array of colours and textures.
 You could do unclose abstract shots, use a model and make use of the background to contrast with your subject.
 Remember to always get permission before strolling in with your camera!